The role of social

 object of pity : the person can not look after themselves

-subhuman or retarded : is not capable
+subhuman or retarded : is

 of making their own decisions